swiftly-solution/documentation/docgen/output/events/gameevents/oncsroundfinalbeep.md

 ---

 # OnCsRoundFinalBeep
-This event is triggered when cs_round_final_beep is triggered
+This event is triggered when cs_round_final_beep is triggered.
 ::: tabs
 @tab Lua
 ```lua